Baelak/KT-M12-employee-Tracker/README.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Features
-It lets you perform three of the SQl functions of Creating, Reading, and Updating.
+It lets you perform three of the SQL functions of Creating, Reading, and Updating.
 When you add an employee you are able to add the department for the employee, add a role and even select the manager for the employee.
 ## Dependencies
 Inquirer and Pg
 ## Languages and Technologies: